 - Injured/ ill employee should report occurrence to supervisor immediately (but at least within 24 hours).
 An Incident /Accident Investigation Report must also be completed.
-The Supervisor must review the report, sign it, and promptly send it to the Disability Claims Manager, 18 Chatham.
+The Supervisor must review the report, sign it, and promptly send it to the Disability Claims Manager, 102K Koren Bldg.
 If the employee needed immediate medical care and was put off of work prior to completing this form, one will be faxed or mailed to the employee as soon as they are able to complete it.
 An Accident Investigation Report must be completed even if the employee declines medical care.

 - The Supervisor should make periodic inquiries to the employee to check physical status and offer support.

 Please contact the Disability Claims Manager at 412-396-6677 if the employee has any physical problems or illnesses which may affect their ability to perform their job, even if these problems were not caused by work.

 Effective: July 1, 2008